 In addition, the patient may experience decreased level of consciousness, hypopituitanism, Addisonian crisis 3 and subarachnoid irritation, the latter being secondary to haemorrhage.

 General features include enlargement of the pituitary gland with or without bleed.
 Macroscopic haemorrhage is common and occurs in about 85%.
 It shows peripheral enhancement around non enhancing infarcted centre.
 Surrounding oedema may be seen in optic tracts and chiasm.

 Routine CT is insensitive to the diagnosis unless frank intracranial haemorrhage is present.
 The pituitary mass may be evident and be hyperdense.
 Fluid / fluid levels may also be evident.

 MRI typically demonstrates a pituitary region mass.

-- T1: hyperintense due to blood (see ageing blood on MRI)
+- T1: variable; in cases with haemorrhagic infarction are hyperintense due to blood (see ageing blood on MRI)

 - T2: variable signal

 - enhancement variable; usually peripheral and may be difficult to identify due to intrinsic high T1 signal

 - DWI: restricted diffusion may be present in solid infarcted components 4